The Apothecary Diaries: Accolades

 In 2019, the manga adaptation by Nekokurage ranked ninth on AnimeJapan's "Most Wanted Anime Adaptation" poll.
 The manga adaptation won the Next Manga Award in the print category.
-It also ranked fifth on the "Nationwide Bookstore Employees' Recommended Comics of 2020".
+It also ranked fifth on the "Nationwide Bookstore Employees' Recommended Comics of 2020", a list compiled by surveying professional bookstore employees around Japan.
 In 2024, the light novel and manga adaptation by Nekokurage won the Piccoma Award in their respective categories.
 The manga adaptation by Minoji Kurata was nominated for the 70th Shogakukan Manga Award in 2024.
 It won the Japan Society and Anime NYC's second American Manga Awards for Best Continuing Manga Series in 2025.

-The anime ranked seventh in Anime News Network's "Top 10 Anime of 2024".
-Furthermore, Caitlin Moore praised the series' plot, as well as Aoi Yūki's voice acting.
-In 2025, the anime was nominated for 13 categories including Anime of the Year at the 9th Crunchyroll Anime Awards.
-Aoi Yūki, for her work as Maomao, won its only award for Best Voice Artist Performance (Japanese).

-The anime was also nominated for Best Anime Series at the 5th Astra TV Awards.
-It won the 2025 Animages Anime Grand Prix with Maomao and Jinshi taking first and fourth places in Best Character category.
-Aoi Yūki and Takeo Ōtsuka taking first and fifth places in Best Voice Actor for their respective roles as Maomao and Jinshi.